-Students who have successfully completed this course may progress into one of AC's Bachelor degrees.
+Students who have successfully completed this course may progress into one of AC's Master's degrees, such as the Master of Counselling.
 Graduates are advised to contact the Future Students Team for information on eligibility requirements for further study.